 Emergency Telephone Numbers and Locations of Emergency Care - Your written asthma action plan should include information about who to call and where to get emergency care.
 Your health care provider will be able to give you telephone numbers and locations for emergency care during the day or night.
 You should also write down numbers of relatives, friends and other people who can help you in an emergency.

-It will also help you decide when to call your doctor and when to seek emergency medical care.
 It is very important to understand that you should seek medical attention (doctor’s office or emergency room) when your child is not responding to treatment at home.
 Your child’s care in the doctor’s office or emergency room may seem similar to what you were doing at home.
 The difference is that the child is receiving close medical supervision.
 Oxygen by nasal tubing or mask may be needed.
 There may be repeated nebulizer treatments and simple breathing tests (spirometry or peak flows) to check response to the treatments.
 If breathing tests are not significantly improved, medical personnel may start an intravenous solution of medications.
 Steroid therapy is necessary in these episodes.
 Hospitalization (overnight or longer) may be required for some episodes.

 A severe episode of asthma that requires such intensive treatment does not clear up right away.
 Your child will likely need to continue extra medications for a period of time.
 It is very important that your child take medications on schedule and use the peak flow meter as instructed by your doctor.

 Making Your Asthma Action Plan Work for You

 Your action plan can help you manage your asthma symptoms.
 Copy your written asthma action plan and give it to those who can assist you in using the plan.
 People who should have a copy of the action plan could include; spouses, relatives and school personnel.
 Keep a current action plan with you at all times for use in an emergency.